-The Murudeshwar Temple has been constructed on a small hillock named as the Kanduka Hill.
-The 20-storied Gopuram is called Raja Gopuram which is approximately 237.5 feet tall.
-A lift is present which carries devotees to the top floor of the Gopuram.
+The Murudeshwar Temple is on a small hillock famous as the Kanduka Hill.
+The 20-storied Gopuram is Raja Gopuram which is approximately 237.5 feet tall.
+A lift is also present which carries devotees to the top floor of the Gopuram.

 The view of the statue of Lord Shiva and the enchanting seashore is a must visit for the pilgrims.
-A Temple dedicated to Sri Rameshwara can be seen in the foothills of the Kanduka Hill.
+A Temple for Sri Rameshwara is in the foothills of the Kanduka Hill.
 A small shrine dedicated to Lord Shaneeshwara is also present next to the idol of Lord Shiva.

-A cave is located just below the statue of Lord Shiva which depicts the legend of the Temple.
-Two large elephant statues can be seen at the entrance which acts as guards for the Temple.
-The holy act of the Geeta Upadesha by Lord Krishna to Arjuna is depicted as an idol within the complex.
+A cave is also there just below the statue of Lord Shiva which depicts the legend of the Temple.
+Two large elephant statues are there at the entrance which acts as guards for the Temple.
+An idol also depicts the holy act of the Geeta Upadesha by Lord Krishna to Arjun within the complex.

-The handing over of the Atma Linga by Ravana to Ganesha is also depicted.
-The whole Murudeshwar Temple Complex has been modernized except the main Sanctum which is still dark and retains the old form.
+The whole Murudeshwar Temple Complex is modern except the main Sanctum which is still dark and retains the old form.
 Further, Businessman and philanthropist R.N.
 Shetty constructed the new temple complex.

-The original Murudeshwar Temple at the site still exists and is believed to date back to the period of the epic Ramayana.
-The place has been mentioned in the epic as the place where Ravana, in a fit of rage threw the piece of cloth covering the Atma Linga of Lord Shiva.
+According to history, the original Murudeshwar Temple at the site still exists and is believed to date back to the period of the epic Ramayana.
+It is the place where Ravana, in a fit of rage threw the piece of cloth covering the Atma Linga of Lord Shiva.

-The huge statue of Lord Shiva was built by Sri Kashinath from the Shimoga district of Karnataka.
-He was financed by businessman R.N.
-Shetty.
+Sri Kashinath from the Shimoga district of Karnataka built the huge statue of Lord Shiva.
+Moreover, RN Shetty financed him.
 The statue took 2 years to build and cost around Rupees 50 million.

-As per the legends and mentions in the chapters of the epic Ramayana, Kaikesi who was the mother of Ravana worshiped Lord Shiva ardently.
+As per the legends and mentions in the chapters of the epic Ramayana, Kaikesi who was the mother of Ravana was also a devotee of shiva.
 She used to make Lingas out of the beach sand and pray to them daily.
-However, every night the Linga used to get washed away by the sea.
+However, every night, the sea washed the Linga.
 Seeing the distraught mother, Ravana promised to her that he will proceed to Mount Kailash and bring back Lord Shiva’s Atma Linga itself to her.

 Ravana went to Mount Kailash and performed severe penance to impress Lord Shiva.
 He sang his praises in the acclaimed Shiva Tandava Stotram.
 He chopped one of his ten heads as a gift for Lord Shiva.
 Eventually, Lord Shiva granted him a wish.
 Ravana asked for the Atma Linga from Lord Shiva.

-Lord Shiva then took out the Atma Linga from his heart and offered it to Ravana but placed a condition that the Linga should not be kept down until he reaches his destination.
-If the Linga is kept down, the Linga will become affixed and nothing can separate it.
+Lord Shiva then took out the Atma Linga from his heart and offered it to Ravana but placed a condition that he should not keep the Linga down until he reaches his destination.
+If he keeps the Linga down, the Linga will become affixed and nothing can separate it.
 Ravana agreed and started proceeding southwards towards his kingdom.
-All the other Lords were disturbed by the occurrence as they were sure that Ravana will misuse the Atma Linga to create havoc in the world.
+All the other Lords were afraid as they were sure that Ravana will misuse the Atma Linga to create havoc in the world.

-Narada approached Lord Ganesha to request help for interrupting Ravana’s journey.
+Narada approached Lord Ganesha and requested him to interrupt Ravana’s journey.
 Lord Ganesha was aware of Ravana’s daily rituals especially about the evening bath Ravana would take.
 With the help of Lord Vishnu, who blotted out the Sun to give an appearance of dusk, Lord Ganesha turned himself into a small boy.
 Ravana wanted to take a bath but could not put down the idol.

-Lord Ganesha disguised as a boy passed him.
-Ravana called him and passed on the idol to him giving instructions that the idol must not be placed on the ground.
+Lord Ganesha disguised as a boy, passed him.
+Ravana called him and passed on the idol to him giving instructions that he must not place the idol on the ground.
 The boy placed the idol on the ground before Ravana returned from his bath.
 Lord Vishnu unblocked the sun and it was daylight again.
-The place where Lord Ganesha placed the idol is known as Gokarna.
+The place where Lord Ganesha placed the idol is popular as Gokarna.

 Ravana became furious and tried to uproot the Linga but he could not accomplish it.
 He threw the case covering the Linga which fell to a place called Sajjeshwara.
 The lid of the case which held the Linga fell in a place called Gunavanthe and the string covering the Linga fell at Dhareshwara.
 The cloth covering the Linga fell in Murudeshwar.